Liouvillian recursion method for the electronic Green's function: Method

 In this form, we see that all the terms in the summation are positive.
-Since $g(\lambda)$ is also positive, the integrand is positive everywhere on the integration domain.
+Since $g(\lambda)$ is also positive, the integrand is positive everywhere in the integration domain.
 Consequently, the formula is positive.

-Finally, the Liouvillian is hermitian with respect to this scalar product: \begin{widetext}
+Finally, the Liouvillian is Hermitian with respect to this scalar product: \begin{widetext}

 \end{widetext}